miracum/recruit/docs/deployment/resource-requirements.md

 The `list` module is a NodeJS ExpressJS application with a significantly smaller footprint.

-The staging Docker Compose deployment sets the container memory limit for `query` and `notify` to `512m` which is sufficient to handle small and moderately-sized cohorts.
+The staging Docker Compose deployment sets the container memory limit for `query` and `notify` to `512m` which is sufficient to handle small and moderately sized cohorts.
 The limit should be larger than `256m` to avoid OOM-kills.
 The screening list has fairly consistent memory usage and a limit of `128m` is reasonable.

 Here's the output of `docker stats` after deploying and running the stack for a brief period: